jwattspajaro/Google-IT-Automation-with-Python/5. Configuration_Management_and_the_Cloud/1_automation_with_configuration_management/Practice_Quiz_Introduction_to_Puppet.md

 1 punto

-Puppet assigns providers based on the resource type and data collected from the system.
+⚫ **Puppet assigns providers based on the resource type and data collected from the system.**

 ⚪ A menu allows you to choose providers on a case-by-case basis.